michaelsatumba/Calorie-Map-Web/README.md

 Users should be able to:

-- Display calories expended if walked from point a to point b.
+- Display calories expended if walked, biked, or driven from point a to point b.

 ### Screenshot